 - The main idea of the equivocation fallacy is that it always tends to mislead or deceive the other in some or another way.
-We call it ‘word play’ when we use it in a comical manner, but in the case of ethical debates or political speeches, where you are trying to confuse the audience through this wordplay, it is called the equivocation fallacy.
-For example, if a politician says that, ‘the opposition political party is wasting the money of taxpayers by spending it on the big programmes, but our political party will strategically plan to spend the tax on the right programmes.’
-In this example, the politician said that his/her political party will spend the tax on the right projects, but who knows that what these projects would be in future.
+We call it ‘wordplay’ when we use it comically, but in the case of ethical debates or political speeches, where you are trying to confuse the audience through this wordplay, it is called the equivocation fallacy.
+For example, if a politician says that, ‘the opposition political party is wasting the money of taxpayers by spending it on the big programs, but our political party will strategically plan to spend the tax on the right programs.’
+In this example, the politician said that his/her political party will spend the tax on the right projects, but who knows what these projects would be in the future.

 8. The Post Hoc Fallacy

-Have you ever heard of this Latin phrase ‘post hoc ergo proper hoc?’
+Have you ever heard of the Latin phrase ‘post hoc ergo proper hoc?’
 Well, this phrase means ‘after this, therefore because of this.’
-This may seem confusing, but it simply means that if the event Y took place after the event X, this means that the event X causes the event Y. In other words, the post hoc fallacy happens when someone assumes that a particular thing happened as a result of that event, just because this thing happened after that event, i.e., the person assumes something as a cause of the other thing only based on the order in which that thing had happened.
-The person felling for this fallacy is not considering the other or the real factors that might be the possible causes of something that had happened.
+This may seem confusing, but it simply means that if event Y took place after event X, this means event X causes event Y. In other words, the post hoc fallacy happens when someone assumes that a particular thing happened as a result of that event, just because this thing happened after that event, i.e., the person assumes something as a cause of the other thing only based on the order in which that thing had happened.
+The person feeling for this fallacy is not considering the other or the real factors that might be the possible causes of something that had happened.

 Examples of Post Hoc Fallacy